eventalapp/evental/README.md

 - hide leave button as founder
 - varchar match schema
 - user not caching when unauthed (bc rc doesn't cache errors)

-try to make your own event, be a user

-## post mvp
+- suggest a feature form refactor
 - make events truly private
-- adjust session times when event date is moved
+- adjust session times when event date is moved try to make your own event, be a user

 ## DB Pushing